aoifefb/Mphys_project/README.md

-Best method for calulating is young-Laplace method Circle works nearly as good while tangnet method is bad
+Best method for calulating is young-Laplace method Circle works nearly as good while tangnet method is bad Uses pillow package which may need to be downloaded

  For Young-Laplace method used inthegration along edge based on paper by F. Behroozi DOI:10.1119/1.5078512 Calclating circle fit is based on method from https://github.com/scipy/scipy-cookbook/blob/master/ipython/Least_Squares_Circle.ipynb.